UCLALibrary/pairtree-service/README.md

 # Paritree-service

-This is our pairtree service which will use different microservices to process audio/visual to begin with and other formats later on.
+This is our pairtree service for our A/V pipeline project

 ## Building the Project